-In the last few years, the U.S. also has seen a significant uptick in the number of export controls and economic sanctions prosecutions (both domestically and abroad).
-As a result, Wiley Rein Government Contracts and International Trade professionals also counsel contractors regarding their export control obligations under ITAR, the EAR and OFAC's regulations, including transaction counseling for imports or exports of defense articles and services, assisting clients with implementing and augmenting their export control compliance programs and representing contractors in enforcement proceedings before the Department of State's Directorate of Defense Trade Controls, the Department of Commerce's Bureau of Industry and Security and the Department of the Treasury's OFAC.
+In the last few years, the United States also has seen a significant uptick in the number of export controls and economic sanctions prosecutions (both domestically and abroad).
+As a result, Wiley Rein Government Contracts and International Trade professionals also counsel contractors regarding their export control obligations under ITAR, the EAR, and OFAC's regulations, including transaction counseling for imports or exports of defense articles and services, assisting clients with implementing and augmenting their export control compliance programs, and representing contractors in enforcement proceedings before the Department of State's Directorate of Defense Trade Controls, the Department of Commerce's Bureau of Industry and Security, and the Department of the Treasury's OFAC.

 Along with much of the procurement landscape, legislation and regulations relating to Buy America requirements and specialty metal restrictions (formerly known as the "Berry Amendment") are frequently changing.
 Our Government Contracts attorneys also have expertise on these legal requirements and track legislative and regulatory developments to ensure that our clients are familiar with the latest legal requirements.